-The nuSTORM facility will provide $v_e(\bar{v}e)$ and $v\mu(\bar{v}\mu)$ beams from the decay of low energy muons confined within a storage ring.
+The nuSTORM facility will provide v_e and v{μ} beams from the decay of low energy muons confined within a storage ring.
 The instrumentation of the ring, combined with the excellent knowledge of muon decay, will make it possible to determine the neutrino flux at the %-level or better.
-The neutrino and anti-neutrino event rates are such that the nuSTORM facility, serving a suite of near detectors, will allow measurements of the $v_eA(\bar{v}eA)$ and $v{\mu}A(\bar{v}{\mu}A)$ cross sections to be made with the precision required to enhance the sensitivity of the next generation of longbaseline neutrino-oscillation experiments thereby enhancing their discovery potential.
-By delivering precise cross section measurements with a pure weak probe nuSTORM has the potential to make measurements important to understanding the physics of nuclei.
-The precise knowledge of the initial neutrino flux also makes it possible to deliver uniquely sensitive light sterile-neutrino searches.
+The neutrino and anti-neutrino event rates are such that the nuSTORM facility serving a suite of near detectors will be able to measure $v_e N$ and $v{\mu}N$ cross sections with the %-level precision required to allow the next generation of long-baseline neutrino-oscillation experiments to fulfil their potential.
+By delivering precise cross section measurements with a pure weak probe nuSTORM may have the potential to make measurements important to understanding the physics of nuclei.
+The precise knowledge of the initial neutrino flux also makes it possible to deliver uniquely sensitive sterile-neutrino searches.
 The concept for the nuSTORM facility will be presented together with an evaluation of its performance.
-The status of the planned consideration of nuSTORM at CERN in the context of the Physics Beyond Colliders Study Group will be summarised.
+The status of the planned consideration of nuSTORM at CERN in the context of the Physics Beyond Colliders workshop will be summarised.